 - Transplant stress as new transplants adjust to their new environment

 - Leaf scorch and tree transplant shock occurring from reduced root system size

-- Branch tips wilting, leaf rolling and limb dieback from moisture transpiration
+- Plants wilting after transplant, leaf rolling and limb dieback from moisture transpiration

 - Planting in heavy soils, improper planting depth

 - Improper planting technique, adds more stress to the plant!

 Dig large planting holes and provide good drainage to allow extensive root systems to develop.

 Make sure you choose a location that fits the plant’s needs and the appropriate depth in the ground.

 Consider the amount of sun, soil drainage, and quality.
 Then plant it using proper planting techniques: appropriately deep in the ground, moving gently, etc.